 “By grinding up the waste and adjusting the water content, scientists created the right environment for BSF larvae.
 In just one week, the third-stage larvae can leapfrog into the fifth-stage BSF larvae with high protein and fat content,” he said.

-“The feces of these larvae also contain rich organic matter such as nitrogen, phosphorus and potassium, and are rich in beneficial bacteria, making it a great alternative source of organic fertilizer,” Mr. Ma added.
+“The feces of these larvae also contain rich organic matter such as nitrogen, phosphorus and potassium, and are also rich in beneficial bacteria, making it an excellent alternative source of organic fertilizer,” Mr. Ma added.

 According to the article, the harvested larvae can be used to make animal feed, pet food, bio-oil and other products.
 The process is highly sustainable, with some healthy larvae selected to continue breeding after pupation.